ianlcurtis/github-copilotwith/README.md

 Use the [test framework e.g. Mockito] test framework.
 You should comment your test cases thoroughly so that the objective is clearly understandable.
 ```

-Variation on prompt to write test cases, can be run after the previous prompt which identifies missing angles.
+Variation on prompt to write test cases, can be run after the previous prompt which identifies missing angles:
 You should include existing test case code as context:
 ```
 Can you write the test cases based on your advice.